Chocotto Sister: Characters

-Haruma's neighbor in Tsubaki manor, a middle-aged man whose existence Haruma had forgotten about until they meet at a local shrine on the New Year's Day after Choko's appearance.
-Yasuoka is unemployed and appears to be struggling to find a new job after having lost his wife and daughter about a year before the present.
-In the manga, he eventually finds a job and everybody in the manor celebrates his good fortune.
+Haruma's neighbor in Tsubaki manor, Yasuoka is a middle-aged man whose existence Haruma had forgotten about until they meet at a local shrine on the New Year's Day after Choko's appearance.
+Yasuoka is unemployed and seems to be struggling to find a new job after having lost his wife and daughter about a year before the present.